SchlossLab/Sze_FollowUps_Microbiome_2017/submission/reviwer_comments_rd1.md

 * The consumption of antibiotics is not reported in the study.
 Cancer patients received antibiotics for several reasons, pending the clinical situation.
 It is hard to decipher what is due to the antibiotic treatment versus the surgical intervention and the chemotherapy.
 At least, antibiotic regimen should be reported.
 Statement in lines 220-222 is not enough.
 Antibiotics can have long-term effects on the gut microbiota composition by completely eradicating sensitive microorganisms.

+We have added to Table 1 the recorded antibiotic usage before treatment.
+For all groups there was no antibiotic use recorded.
+Within both our adenoma and advanced adenoma group a small subset were treated using surgery and thus presumably received antibiotics like those being treated for CRC.
+We have added the results to this comparison to the section titled, "Treatment alters the bacterial community structure of patients diagnosed with colonic lesions".
+Although there was no significant difference after multiple comparison correction the trend of CRC displaying the largest change persisted (newly added Figure S1).
+Furthermore, there was no statistical difference between those that received surgery and those that did not in the observed thetayc distance between pre and post treatment samples for adenoma and advanced adenoma.

 * If the point is actually to search for microbial biomarkers of recurrence and survival (as stated in the conclusion of the abstract and the manuscript), it would be relevant to provide recurrence and survival data, at least for the 26 patients with carcinoma.

+THIS WILL BE ACCOMPLISHED BY MODIFYING

 * Line 161-163.
 "We focused on the patients with carcinoma and pooled those patients that received chemotherapy with those that received chemotherapy and radiation to improve our statistical power."
 Radiation influences the gut microbiota by itself (see for instance Cui et al EMBO Mol Med 2017 and Gerassy-Vainberg et al, Gut 2017), so I don't think that the pooling is scientifically justified.

+Ww have made this change to the section, "Difficult to identify effects of specific treatments on the change in the microbiota" in the manuscript and no longer analyze the data in a pooled fashion.
+However, this did not change our initial findings of no difference between groups.

 **Additional points**